The Tools Menu offers the following commands:

 To find the distance between along a path on the display or the enclosed area of a set of points, choose the [Measure Tool] icon from the toolbar or select [Tools/Measure] from the menu bar.

-The Pick command selects the pick tool as the current tool.
+The Feature Info command selects the Feature Information tool as the current tool.
 This tool allows you to select vector features (areas, lines, and points) by clicking on or near them.
 Once selected, a dialog displaying information about the selected item appears.

-To pick objects, select the [Pick] icon from the Toolbar or select [Tools/Pick] from the menu bar.
+To pick objects, select the [Feature Info] icon from the Toolbar or select [Tools/Feature Info] from the menu bar.
 Press and release the left mouse button near the objects(s) to be picked.
-When an object is picked, it will be highlighted and a pick dialog box will be displayed.
+Holding down the 'P' key when left clicking causes only area features at the clicked location to be considered.
+If left-clicking on a picture point with an associated image, by default just the image will be displayed, but holding the Ctrl key when clicking will cause the normal feature info dialog to be displayed.
+When an object is picked, it will be highlighted and a feature info dialog (picture below) will be displayed.
 Right clicking the mouse button cycles through each of the elements located near the selection point, displaying the information in the dialog box.

 The PathProfile/LOS command selects the 3D path profile/LOS (line of sight) tool as the current tool.
 This tool allows you to get a vertical profile along a user-specified path using loaded elevation datasets.
 In addition, registered users can perform line of sight calculations along the defined path.